 Do dogs grow up to mimic our appearances and personalities or do we, subconsciously, pick that one puppy who best resembles us?

-When I selected Tara, my first house-dog and a German Short-haired Pointer, she looked like a seal.
+When I first picked up the small, warm, brown puppy, soon named Tara, my first house-dog and a German Short-haired Pointer, she looked like a seal.
 You know, the luscious, dark furred, round bottomed sea-creature with gleaming eyes and long whiskers.
 I was not round-bottomed nor did I have whiskers 25 years ago.
 But Tara did and she also had honey-colored eyes and long ears, framing her face like well-set curls.

 It’s all in the… eyebrows

 Have you noticed how much a dog can communicate by just looking at you?
 How they’re able to turn every situation in their favor?